Susan Hiner Professor of French and Francophone Studies on the John Guy Vassar Chair

 - FREN 232.
 The Worlds of Madame Bovary

 “Fashion Animation: Heads, Hats, and the Uncanny Work of Fashion,” Fashion, Modernity, and Materiality: From Rousseau to Art Deco, ed.
-Heidi Brevik-Zender, SUNY Press, forthcoming 2018.
+Heidi Brevik-Zender, SUNY Press, November 2018.
+33-56.

 “The Modiste’s Palette and the Artist’s Hat” in Degas, Impressionism, and the Paris Millinery Trade, Exhibition Catalogue edited and co-curated by Simon Kelly and Esther Bell.
 St. Louis Art Museum and Fine Arts Museum of San Francisco, February 2017.
 67-80.

 “Picturing the Catherinette: Reinventing Tradition for the Postcard Age,” Beyond Tradition: French Cultural Studies, 1800-2014, eds.
 Masha Belenky, Kathryn Kleppinger and Anne O’Neil-Henry, University of Delaware Press, April 2017.
 119-152.